 10 Fatal Leadership Mistakes You Can Easily Make

-... but you may not even know they are mistakes!
-These 10 fatal leadership mistakes PROVE you aren't leading and probably shouldn't be either.
+Mistakes are mostly just a part of learning, but there are things like the 10 fatal leadership mistakes.
+These 10 actually PROVE you aren't leading and probably shouldn't be either.

 That's the bad news!
-The good news - each one of the 10 fatal leadership mistakes can be avoided - most of them avoided rather easily.
+The good news - its your choice whether you avoid them or not.
+Each of the 10 fatal leadership mistakes can be avoided - most rather easily.

-You may agree that each mistake is NOT part of good leadership, but this is proven by more than great common sense.
-Get more information on this from Harvard (Business Review, June 2009 by Jack Zenger and Joseph Folkman.)
+Each mistake is NOT part of good leadership and that is proven by more than common sense.
+Get more information from Harvard Business Review ("10 Fatal Flaws That Derail Leaders", Jack Zenger and Joseph Folkman, June 2009.)

 Please note this critical information from the research.
 The most ineffective leaders were UNAWARE they exhibited these bad behaviors.
-So, you may have a blind spot, and if that is true, you don't see any of these 10 fatal leadership mistakes.
-Get feedback from your peers and if ANY of these are true of you, take immediate steps to RESET and resolve them.
+So, you may have a blind spot, and if that's true, you don't see any of these 10 fatal leadership mistakes.
+Get feedback from your peers and if ANY of these are true of you, take immediate steps to RESET and resolve them

 Lack energy and enthusiasm